10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 • Tip: Flower color varies based on the pH of the soil.

-* Buy First Editions® Eclipse Hydrangea from Fast Growing Trees *
+Shop this plant → First Editions® Eclipse Hydrangea* at Fast Growing Trees

 hydrangea goth garden plant with dark black leaves and cranberry pink flowers growing in garden landscape